CitizenOneX/frame-msg-webbluetooth/example/EXAMPLES.md

 import { FrameMsg, StdLua, TxPlainText } from 'frame-msg';
 import frameApp from './lua/plain_text_frame_app.lua?raw';

+/**
+ * Demonstrates sending a sequence of plain text messages to a Frame device for display.
+ * This example involves:
+ * - Iteratively creating `TxPlainText` messages with varying text content and palette offsets (for different colors).
+ * - Sending these messages to the Frame device, where a corresponding Lua application is expected to handle
+ *   their display on the screen.
+ * - Includes a delay between messages to allow each text to be visible.
+ */
 export async function run() {
   const frame = new FrameMsg();